This is my family’s cherry fruit squares recipe! I grew up loving and eating this delicious dessert.

 I let it rest for 10 minutes before I cut it into nine squares.
 You can wait longer but it’s super tasty warm.

-I lift a piece out and get ready to plate it.
+I lift a piece of cherry fruit squares and get ready to plate it.

 Look at all that cherry goodness!
 Yum.

 Mission complete.
-Cherry fruit square is plated and ready to eat!
+One of the cherry fruit squares is plated and ready to eat!
 I take that fork and cut into the square.